-ASSESSOR

-For each report outline you are asked to 1) identify at least one strength and 2) propose at least one suggestion or action.
-Things you may consider:

-- Does the report contain all required sections? - Are the sections presented in a logical order? - Does the report contain key information e.g., a clear hypothesis and aim? - Is there anything that is missing?
+AUTHOR ASSESSOR Please outline the For each report outline structure of your report you are asked to 1) to your group. identify at least strength and 2) propose Present sections in at least one suggestion or chronological action.
+Things you may order consider: Provide a brief Does the report • summary of the contain all content of each required sections? section Are the sections presented in a logical order?
+Does the report contain key information e.g., a clear hypothesis and aim?
+Is there anything that is missing?